tylerwalters/maggie-gallery/notes.md

 * instance of ownCloud to sync local media files with the server
 * RESTful-ish API built on Node
-* potentially, an image server for resizing, optimizing, and serving images
 * a basic web server to serve up the content
 * potentially, a router if the routes will be handled on the backend